ahgraber/homelab-gitops-k3s/cluster/apps/backend/databases/crunchydata-operator/README.md

   - `uri`: A PostgreSQL connection URI that provides all the information for logging into the Postgres database.
   - `jdbc-uri`: A PostgreSQL JDBC connection URI that provides all the information for logging into the Postgres database via the JDBC driver.

+> Per [github issue](https://github.com/CrunchyData/postgres-operator/issues/2861) we cannot set the password _at time of cluster creation_; the user secret must be applied _after_ the cluster has been initialized

 ## References

 - [examples](https://github.com/CrunchyData/postgres-operator-examples)